-Philosophy and Religious Studies Learning Outcomes
+Philosophy, Religious Studies and Theology Learning Outcomes

 Saint Xavier University is dedicated to providing top-quality education that is intentionally designed to develop your skills and expertise as you prepare for the next step in your education or career.
 The learning outcomes reflect the specific competencies that you will gain from our Philosophy program and our Religious Studies program, while the curriculum map portrays how these competencies will shape and prepare you for the real world.